mdasyg/smartthermostat/README.md

 + `home-automation-server/public` as document root
 + the environment to run on with `RailsEnv ...` directive

+# Deploy

+You have to run some commands in order to deploy/run the app in production mode

+1. `RAILS_ENV=production rails db:migrate`
+2. `RAILS_ENV=production bundle exec rake assets:precompile`
+3. set web server in production mode and restart

 # Notes

-+ In production machines run `RAILS_ENV=production rake assets:precompile` in order to precompile assets and work properly.
-After that web server needs restart

 + When using modules (e.g x-editable, bootstrap) because of assets some url/links doesn't work, so you have to override them (see application.scss for example)